supercluster-covid-data-portal/etl/README.md

 > **NOTE**
 > You can perform any combination of the stages in a single run of the application, except it will not run the specific combination of only **extract** and **load** (while skipping **transform**).
 This is because running **load** will use whatever data is in the mongo sequence-centric collection, which in this case would be data from a previous run, not from the **extract** just performed.
 There is no technical limitation demanding this, it is simply there to prevent accidentally loading different data than you have just extracted.

+## Server Routes

+No Swagger is provided, but the following API endpoints are available when the application is run with the `--server` option.

+### Cron Job Status

+Details about the cronjob scheduled ETL.

+`GET /jobs` - Summary of cron job status.
+This includes when the job will next run, the cronjob schedule from config, and if the cronjob is enabled to run or not.
+If the status reports `init: false` that means the cronjob version of the ETL is not initialized, likely because the service was run without the `--cron` option.

+`POST /jobs/deactivate` - Deactive the ETL cronjob.
+When deactivate, it will not be run on the schedule.
+`POST /jobs/activate` - Reactives the ETL cronjob.
+When activate, it will be run on the schedule.

+### ETL

+API to start the ETL immediately.
+All stages can be run, or each stage can be called individually:

+`POST /etl/all` - Run all stages.

+`POST /etl/extract` - Run only the extract stage.
+`POST /etl/transform` - Run only the transform stage.
+`POST /etl/load` - Run only the load stage.